SSbit01/secure-otp-server/README.md

 Since the server only stores random IDs, it cannot know which credentials are currently being verified, providing enhanced privacy and security without the overhead of a traditional storage system.

-1. When an OTP is created, its metadata (e.g. credential, expiry, attempts) is compressed and appended to an encrypted list of tokens
+1. When an OTP is created, its metadata (credential, expiry, attempts...) is compressed and appended to an encrypted list of tokens
 (one entry per credential) using envelope encryption with AES-KW (KEK) and AES-256-GCM (DEK).
 The encrypted list is sent to the client in a secure, `HttpOnly` cookie.
 2. A random ID linked to the list is generated and stored on the server.